Sylvexia/personal_research/10-29 Personal Research.md

 	- Modify value:
 		- The scalar and tensor value raw data can be modified in MLIR.
 	- Current Status:
-		- Implementing all the operation that touch f32 one by one in MNIST model.
+		- Still implementing all the operation that touch f32 one by one in MNIST model.
-		-
+		- Trying to get MNIST model running with posit operation
+		- Then we can move all the interface out.
 - The ultimate goal:
 	- Type:
-		- ONNX model with posit type, while MLIR has to support posit
+		- ONNX model with posit type
+		- While MLIR has to support posit.
+	- Value:
 		-
 # Quantize inspiration